GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/0.8/en.md

 The settings from the site (stored in table `wp_options`) can be queried via the new field `Root.option: AnyScalar`.

-For instance, this query retrives the site's name:
+For instance, this query retrieves the site's name:

 ```graphql
 {